 Do your gums bleed when you brush or floss?
 Bleeding gums is something many consider to be “normal.”
 However, symptoms like soreness and bleeding gums are never normal, and indicate that a periodontal problem may be to blame.
 Gum (periodontal) disease is a serious condition affecting millions of people.

 This progressive disease is caused by harmful oral bacteria that initiate the breakdown of bone around your teeth.
 It also has the potential to cause damage to other parts of the body, if left untreated.
-Contact Dr. Volchonok today at AV Periodontics in Manhattan, NY.
+Contact Dr. Volchonok today at AV Periodontics in Manhattan, NY and Greewich, CT.